addulac/phd/source/13_models.md

 \noindent
 **Discrete Distribution and clustering property**

-A characteristic of the predictive distribution of the DP is that its draws belongs to some points mass (or atoms) and that there is a positive probability that new draws will take the value of a preceding atom.
+A characteristic of the predictive distribution of the DP is that its draws belong to some points mass (or atoms) and that there is a positive probability that new draws will take the value of a preceding atom.
 Therefore, the sequence $(X_1,\dots,X_n)$ will take values in a set $(X_1^*,\dots,X_T^*)$ with $T\leq n$.
 Hence, the posterior distribution is a weigted average sum of new draw from the base measure $H$ and the empirical distribution.
 Let $(n_1,\dotsc, n_T)$ be the counts associated to uniques atom values, one can rewrite the empirical distribution of draws as
 $$\sum_{i=1}^n \frac{\delta_{X_i}}{n}=\sum_{k=1}^T n_k \frac{\delta_{X_k^*}}{n}.$$
-From Eq. \ref{eq:bm}, it appears a rich-get-richer phenomenon over the atoms, as the probability to draws an element equal to a given atom value $X_k^*$ increase (is proportional) with the number of atoms having this value $n_k$.
+It follows that, by rewriting Eq. \ref{eq:bm}, it makes appear a **rich-get-richer** phenomenon over the atoms, as the probability to draw an element equal to a given atom value $X_k^*$ increase (is proportional) with the number of atoms having this value $n_k$.
 This clustering effect of the DP leads to Chinese Restaurant Process metaphor while the discrete aspect of the DP leads to another construction of it called the Stick Breaking Process.
 Note that this discrete aspect of the DP is true whether the base measure is discrete or continuous.

 It is worth to mention that the DP has other interesting properties such as being self-similar (fractal property) and tail-free.
 We refer the interested reader to [@ferguson1992bayesian] for further details.

 ### Chinese Restaurant Process

-The discreteness and clustering properties of DP, as mentioned previously, makes repeated draws $(X_1,\dotsc, X_n)$ a particular partition taking values into $(X_1^*,\dotsc, X_T^*)$.
+The discreteness and clustering property of the DP, as mentioned previously, make repeated draws $(X_1,\dotsc, X_n)$ a particular partition taking values into $(X_1^*,\dotsc, X_T^*)$.
 The predictive distribution can then be rewritten as:
 \begin{equation} \label{eq:crp}
 X_{n+1} \mid X_1,\dotsc, X_n \sim \frac{1}{\alpha_0 + n}\left( \alpha_0 H + \sum_{k=1}^T n_k \delta_{X_k^*}\right)
 \end{equation}
 With $n_k$ the number of atoms for cluster k such that $n_k = \sum_{i=1}^n \delta_{X_i}(A_k)$.

-The Chinese Restaurant Process (CRP) is the process associated to the predictive distribution of the DP where $G$ has been marginalized out (Eq. \eqref{eq:crp}).
+The Chinese Restaurant Process (CRP) is the process associated to the predictive distribution of the DP where $G$ has been marginalized out (Eq. \ref{eq:crp}).
 It illustrate the infinite mixture model induced by the DP.
 It is defined as follows:

-* Assume a Chinese Restaurant with an infinite number of table, each table can welcome an unlimited number of customers and table $k$ serves dish $X_k^*.$
+* Assume a Chinese Restaurant with an infinite number of tables, each table can welcome an unlimited number of customers and table $k$ serves dish $X_k^*.$
 * First customer sit at first table.
 * Suppose there are $T$ tables occupied when the $i$-th customer comes.
 He can either:
-  * sit a table $1\leq k \leq T$ with probability $\frac{n_k}{\alpha_0+i-1}$, and set $X_i=X_k^*$.
+  * sit a table $1\leq k \leq T$ with probability $\frac{n_k}{\alpha_0+i-1}$, and one set $X_i=X_k^*$.
-  * sit at a new table with probability $\frac{\alpha_0}{\alpha_0+i-1}$, and increase $T$ to $T+1$, draw $X_T^* \sim H$ and set $X_i= X_T^*$.
+  * sit at a new table with probability $\frac{\alpha_0}{\alpha_0+i-1}$, and one increases $T$ to $T+1$, draw $X_T^* \sim H$ and set $X_i= X_T^*$.

-Figure \ref{fig:crp} gives an illustration of the CRP.
+Figure \ref{fig:crp} gives an illustration of tables an customers in the CRP.

 \begin{figure}[h]
 	\centering